patrickfav/id-mask/README.md

 # IDMask - Encryption and Obfuscation of IDs

 IDMask is a library for masking **internal ids** (e.g. from your DB) when they need to be **publicly published to hide their actual value**.
 This should make it impossible* for an attacker to understand provided ids (e.g. by witnessing a sequence, deducting how many order you had, etc.). **Forgery protection** prevents guessing possible valid IDs.
 Masking is **fully reversible** and also supports optional **randomization of masked ids** for e.g. **shareable links** or **one-time tokens**.
 This library uses strong cryptographic primitives ([AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [HMAC](https://en.wikipedia.org/wiki/HMAC), [HKDF](https://en.wikipedia.org/wiki/HKDF)) to create a secure encryption schema.
-This was inspired by [HashIds](https://hashids.org/) but tries to tackle most of it's shortcomings and to depend on a sound and strong encryption schema.
+This project was inspired by [HashIds](https://hashids.org/) but tries to tackle most of it's shortcomings and depends on a sound and strong encryption schema.

 <small>*_if the cryptographic key remains secret_</small>